massimocaprinali/cloud-foundry-public/autoscaling.md

     ```
     {: pre}

-    If the App Autoscaler API endpoint is incorrect, set it with the following command:
+    If the App Autoscaler API endpoint is incorrect, set it with the following command.

     ```
     ibmcloud cf asa autoscaler.<DOMAIN>